 Taxable Investment Accounts

 If you have a variety of different investment accounts, you can liquidate them and convert them into cash a little less quickly than some of the accounts mentioned above, but still within a reasonable amount of time.
-Investment accounts can turn into cash within a couple weeks or months, and therefore are considered liquid assets.
+Investment accounts can turn into cash within a couple weeks or months, and are therefore firmly liquid assets.
 Investment accounts can contain a variety of securities, including:

 - Money market funds